Synopsis:

 Art: Becky Roberts, Lucie Roberts, Taylor Lambert, Lancing Love Chen, Ashwin Kumar, Bob Archibald, Daniel Wilkes

-I played through Concrete Genie in two four-hour sessions and I would have easily done it in one if I could.
-From the moment the game begins it feels special, unique and something to stand apart from everything else releasing this year or the next.
-It’s like playing through a Laika animation movie like Kubo and the Two Strings or ParaNorman.
-The inspirations through to its story and art also feel very inspired by Tim Burton, Neil Gaiman or Jim Henson.
-Concrete Genie is one of the best games of the year and I’m ready to sing its praises because I want you to support this beautiful game.
+I played through Concrete Genie in two four-hour sessions—and would easily have done it in one if I could.
+From the moment it begins, the game feels special and distinct from everything else this year.
+It’s like playing a Laika film—Kubo and the Two Strings or ParaNorman—with inspirations that call to mind Tim Burton, Neil Gaiman, and Jim Henson.
+Concrete Genie is one of the year’s best games, and I’m eager to sing its praises so you’ll support this beautiful work.

-You play as Ash, a lonely kid who spends his spare time visiting the run-down and abandoned fishing village of Denska.
-Ash grew up here before everyone abandoned it due to ever-increasing pollution plaguing the water and seemingly the people as well.
-Now the village is covered in a mist of darkness, it’s decrepit and only visited by Ash as he reminisces of his childhood and a group of bullies whose only goal is to vandalise everything in Denska and bully Ash if they catch him.
+You play as Ash, a lonely kid who spends his spare time visiting the run-down, abandoned fishing village of Denska.
+Ash grew up here before everyone left due to ever-increasing pollution plaguing the water and the people.
+Now the village is shrouded in a mist of darkness, decrepit and vandalized by a group of bullies who also target Ash whenever they catch him.

-It’s not just the vibrant colours of meadows glowing in the distance that you’re creating either, you’re also bringing to life Ash’s Genies.
-At certain locations, you’ll be able to draw a genie, and like everything else the types you can create open up as you find more of Ash’s pages.
-These creatures will move along any wall that isn’t covered in the polluted-goo, but you can clear that for them with Super-Paint which your Genies fill you up with as long as you keep them happy by drawing their requested items.
+It’s not just vibrant meadows glowing in the distance—you’re also bringing Ash’s Genies to life.
+At specific spots, you’ll draw a Genie; the styles you can create expand as you recover more pages.
+These creatures roam any unpolluted wall (you can clear goo with Super Paint), and they’ll refill your Super Paint when you keep them happy by drawing their requested items.

 CONCRETE GENIE — PSVR